My Approach to Helping

 What I Love about Being a Psychotherapist

-There is no greater reward than helping someone find answers where before there were none, than helping a couple understand each other in ways they never could, in teaching emotional language to help better communication, the benefits of which you will help you for the rest of your life.
+There is no greater reward than helping someone find answers where before there were none, than helping a couple understand each other in ways they never could, in teaching emotional language to help better communication, the benefits of which will help you for the rest of your life.
 This is my second career.
 I couldn't possibly imagine doing anything else for the rest of my life.
 It is a privilege.

 My Therapy Focus